-At periodic intervals, a formal comparison of program performance to the goals

-Model Application Template for the State Children's Health Insurance Program and measures set forth in this document or its subsequent amendments will be conducted.
+At periodic intervals, a formal comparison of program performance to the goals and measures set forth in this document or its subsequent amendments will be conducted.
 The CHIP staff directly responsible for the implementation of the program will conduct information comparisons of performance to these goals and measures on an ongoing basis.
 In this way, the program will be continuously monitored and activities may be adjusted so that the program may achieve its objectives.